EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

     Mike
 ```

 For some containers run via Podman, including `hello-tre`, you are the 'root' user within the container but **only** within the container.
 This is why the files in the mounts belong to a 'root' or 'nobody' user and 'root' group when accessed from **within** the container.
 Any files you create in the mounted directories will be owned by your own user, and user group, on the back-end.
-You can check this yourself by inspecting the file ownership of the files within `outputs-NUMBER` on the back-end.
+You can check this yourself by inspecting the file ownership of the files within `safe_outputs/container/SESSION_ID`.

 Returning to the log file, there is information from the container itself about your user name within the container and the directories mounted into the container, including a message created using the value of the `HELLO_TRE` environment variable and the `-n` container argument, messages indicating that the container is sleeping for the duration specified by the `-d` container argument, and a farewell message, again using the `-n` container argument.